Hamza permitted to travel abroad

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Interior Ministry on Wednesday permitted Hamza Shahbaz Sharif to travel abroad, according to sources.
+ISLAMABAD: The Interior Ministry on Wednesday permitted Leader of the Opposition in the Punjab Assembly Muhammad Hamza Shahbaz Sharif to travel abroad, according to sources.
 Hamza had filed a one-time travel request.
-The PML-N leader had also submitted the request before a court in Lahore, sources in the Interior Ministry told a TV channel.
+The Pakistan Muslim League-Nawaz (PML N) leader had also submitted the request before a court in Lahore, sources in the Interior Ministry told a private TV channel.
 A one-time travel permission allows travel to foreign countries for 10 to 30 days.
-Hamza’s name has been placed on the ECL on NAB request.
-Earlier this month, the LHC granted permission to Hamza to travel abroad for a period of 10 days.
+Hamza’s name has been placed on the Exit Control List (ECL) on the National Accountability Bureau’s (NAB) request.
+Earlier this month the Lahore High Court granted permission to Hamza to travel abroad for a period of 10 days.

-ISLAMABAD: The Interior Ministry on Wednesday permitted Hamza Shahbaz Sharif to travel abroad, according to sources.
+ISLAMABAD: The Interior Ministry on Wednesday permitted Leader of the Opposition in the Punjab Assembly Muhammad Hamza Shahbaz Sharif to travel abroad, according to sources.
 Hamza had filed a one-time travel request.
-The PML-N leader had also submitted the request before a court in Lahore, sources in the Interior Ministry told a TV channel.
+The Pakistan Muslim League-Nawaz (PML N) leader had also submitted the request before a court in Lahore, sources in the Interior Ministry told a private TV channel.
 A one-time travel permission allows travel to foreign countries for 10 to 30 days.
-Hamza’s name has been placed on the ECL on NAB request.
-Earlier this month, the LHC granted permission to Hamza to travel abroad for a period of 10 days.
+Hamza’s name has been placed on the Exit Control List (ECL) on the National Accountability Bureau’s (NAB) request.
+Earlier this month the Lahore High Court granted permission to Hamza to travel abroad for a period of 10 days.